eflautt/ga-data-science/projects/unit-projects/project-4/readme.md

     **2** | _Meets expectations, good job!_
     **3** | _Exceeds expectations, you wonderful creature, you!_

-While the overall rubric will serve as a helpful gauge of whether you met project goals, your __specific scores are more important__ since they can help you identify where to focus your efforts in the future!
+While your total score may serve as a helpful gauge of whether you've met project goals, __specific standards scores are more important__ since they can show you where to focus your efforts in the future!

 ---

 ### RESOURCES
-**Examples & Suggestions**

 #### Dataset
 We'll be using the same dataset as UCLA's Logit Regression in R tutorial to explore logistic regression in Python.
 Our goal will be to identify the various factors that may influence admission into graduate school.
 It containes four variables- admit, gre, gpa, rank.